Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 25. Industrial Chic

-Industrial chic designs use deep blacks and greys paired with sharp metallics.
-This high-contrast look is effective for marketing creative services like photography or videography.
-It mirrors the aesthetic of converted warehouse venues and city lofts.
+Industrial chic designs combine deep blacks and greys with bold metallics.
+This high-contrast style is great for highlighting creative services.

 26. Coastal

 A coastal aesthetic uses a bright palette balanced by significant white space.
-Accent colors like Tangerine or soft blues create a fresh, modern mood.
-This style is essential for beachside venues or destination wedding planners targeting a vacation vibe.
+Accent colors like Tangerine or soft blues create a fresh, modern mood and is interesting for beach venues or wedding planners.

 27. Art Deco